-Your parents splitting up and having fights all the time, can be really hard.
+Your parents/family splitting up and having fights all the time, can be really hard.
 You can feel so down at times you can't pay attention in class, you don't feel like going out with your mates, or you can get really angry with it all.
-Having step-parents, step-siblings in the mix, or not getting to see a parent as much as you would like to, can be so hard, too.
+Having step-parents, step-siblings in the mix, or not getting to see a parent/grandparent/sibling as much as you would like to, can be hard, too.

 Speaking to someone about stuff like this isn't easy; everybody you know is either involved somehow or you don't want to bother them with how you are feeling.
 Your pals might or might not know about how you are feeling.
 How do you bring it up with them, anyway??
 There are adults who can be there for you, like a teacher, a coach or a guidance teacher but sometimes they can be stuck with how to really help you.

 A counsellor is an adult who can help you because this is their job.
 They aren't connected to you through school, football training or dance practice, or other ways.
-They don't think you are being silly, they are here to hear how you are in all the carry-on at home.
+They don't think you are being silly, they are here to hear how you are in all that's been happening.

 If you want to meet with a counsellor to talk about stuff, it is between you and them, your parents are not told about what you speak about.
 If you are in danger or if the counsellor thinks you or another young person are at risk of being hurt somehow, they may have to share that with someone else, but they will try to speak to you about it, first.

 Some have said they felt very relieved like a weight fell off their shoulders.
 Others have said they felt better about themselves, and didn't feel as down.
 Others have said they felt calmer and more able to pay attention in class.
-Or not be bothered by small things anymore and fall out with mates or at home as much.
+Or not be bothered by small things anymore, and they don't fall out with mates or at home as much.

 Relationships Scotland Family Mediation Tayside and Fife is the operating name of Family Mediation Tayside and Fife